mfouesneau/pystellibs/README.rst

 provided with a common usage.
 This allows any user to transparently switch from one set of models to another without pain (or combine sets together)

-This package handles **units** provided through a frozen version of `pint` included in this package.
+This package handles **units** provided through Astropy with added values to handle specific spectroscopic units.

 ## Todolist

 - [ ] Add a function to download library files from the link, when missing.
 - [x] Move to astropy units and remove pint dependency.
 (Astropy already needed)
 - [ ] See if removing simpletable dependency is possible (for pandas DataFrame with aliasing layer)
+- [x] Documentation fix
-- [ ] Documentation fix and improvement
+- [ ] Documentation improvement
 - [ ] Remove `pystellibs.future` and use `matplotlib.path.Path` directly (recent versions of matplotlib)